hyphacoop/handbook/co-operative.md

 ## Notes

 <sup>1.
-On our Loomio we have a [list of public communication spaces 🔒](https://loomio.hypha.coop/d/sWnNveKO/public-communication-spaces),
+A full list of [CWCF affiliations](https://canadianworker.coop/about/affliations/) is on their website.
+We have a [list of public communication spaces 🔒](https://loomio.hypha.coop/d/sWnNveKO/public-communication-spaces),
-along with places we have a presence as a co-operative.</sup>
+along with places we have a presence as a co-operative on our Loomio.</sup>

 <!-- Links -->